Ensitrelvir: Research

 Ensitrelvir has been investigated for use as potential post-exposure prophylaxis (PEP) for SARS-CoV-2 infection.
 The SCORPIO-PEP trial, a global Phase 3 study, assessed the safety and efficacy of ensitrelvir in preventing symptomatic COVID-19 among household contacts of individuals with confirmed SARS-CoV-2 infection.
-Top-line results from this trial suggested that use of ensitrelvir as post-exposure prophylaxis may significantly reduce the risk of symptomatic COVID-19 infection in exposed household contacts compared to placebo.
+In 2025, the trial found the treatment with ensitrelvir significantly reduced the incidence of symptomatic COVID-19 in people who had a household exposure to the illness compared to a placebo.
+In clinical observations, only 2.9% of the ensitrelvir group developed symptoms, versus 9.0% in the control group, representing a 67% reduction in risk.
+In 2026, in a study conducted from June 2023 to September 2024, ~9% of people who received a placebo within 72 hours of a housemate developing symptoms became symptomatic, versus ~3% of those who got a five-day course of ensitrelvir.

 An April 2024 pre-clinical study in a mouse model investigating ensitrelvir demonstrated its potential use as a pre-exposure prophylactic (PrEP) against developing COVID-19.
 When administered 24 hours before viral exposure, a single dose of ensitrelvir significantly increased survival rates, inhibited weight loss, and suppressed viral replication in aged mice.

 A retrospective study conducted between November 2022 and July 2023 using a large Japanese health insurance database suggested that ensitrelvir may be effective in reducing hospitalization risk in outpatients at high risk for severe COVID-19.
 The study found a significantly lower risk of hospitalization and a reduced need for respiratory monitoring and oxygen therapy in the ensitrelvir group compared to the control group.
 In addition, other clinical study shows that early ensitrelvir treatment resulted in rapid symptom relief and significant viral load reduction, with no adverse events, viral rebound, or PASC symptoms, demonstrating its potential efficacy and safety.

 In May 2024, Shionogi announced that in a phase 3 trial (SCORPIO-HR), ensitrelvir did not achieve its primary endpoint of a statistically significant reduction in the time to sustained resolution of 15 common COVID-19 symptoms compared to placebo.
 However, the drug did meet key secondary endpoints, including demonstrating a significant reduction in viral RNA levels, a shorter time to achieve the first negative infectious viral titer in nasal swabs compared to placebo, and a shorter resolution time of 6 symptoms.